The Great Resignation – is APAC Next?

 As people are handing in their resignation notices at rapid speed across Europe and North America, we decided to bring together a group of Executive Coaches and HR leaders to discuss what organizations can do to prevent The Great Resignation from rippling down the APAC region.

 “People have spent more time reflecting, which has led to new ‘aha’ moments and epiphanies.
 I’m noticing that my coachees are questioning things they were not questioning a couple of years ago”, Nicolien Timmer says, an Ezra Coach based in Sydney.
-“This combined with the market conditions has made many people consider their options.
-I think we’re in for a big surprise in 2022 even in APAC with more people looking to change their careers.”
+“This combined with the market conditions has made many people consider their options."

 The need for active listening

 If it’s one thing that’s clear, it’s that organizations need to pay better attention to the needs of their employees or risk losing their best talent.
 Balancing individuals’ and organizational needs is not an easy task.
 To bridge the gap, leaders must become better at active listening and make room for open and honest communication.
 “Coaching and listening are two most under-rated leadership skills” Shehzad Lalwani says, Chief Talent Development Officer at The Coca Cola Company, Bottling Investment Group.

 Listening is at the core of coaching, which might be why it has exploded since the pandemic.
 Organizations are not just looking to offer coaching to their employees as a way for them to feel seen, but also to encourage leaders to have more coaching style conversations where they create a safe, non-judgmental space and shift from advising to empowering people to develop their own solutions.

 At The Coca-Cola Group, the team has tapped into coaching to unleash talent, help individuals amplify their impact in their current roles, and develop human-centered leaders, and they’re always on the lookout for new ways of listening to their employees: